tessin/cloud-pad/README.md

 - System.Net.Http 4.3.3
 - WindowsAzure.Storage 7.2.1

-You should be able to use additional NuGet packages, up to the .NET Standard 2.0 without conflict.
+You should be able to use additional NuGet packages, but there are issues with certain configurations.
+Unlike LINQPad, CloudPad let's you deploy multiple LINQPad scripts to the same Azure Function host.
+This can cause an issue with dependencies and versions.
+Whenever possible.
+Try to target the .NET Framework 4.6.1 and don't use the most recent release of a NuGet package if it doesn't fix a problem for you.

 # Roadmap